DawoudTormos/Elva/README.md

   - Interface with the **elevator** to perform measurements and control its operation.

 ### Future Updates
-More details, including circuit designs, setup instructions, and additional functionality, will be added soon.
+More details, including circuit designs, setup instructions, and the links to repos of the code needed for each remaining part of the system.